sanyaade-teachings/pippi/README.md

 New in alpha 4:

-- TODO: Linear interpolation option for pitch shifting!
+- Linear interpolation option for pitch shifting!
-- TODO: Pulsar synthesis with `Osc`!
+- Pulsar synthesis with `Osc`!
 - TODO: `SoundBuffer.fill` returns a copy of the sound instead of altering it in place
 - TODO: `Sampler` class and helpers
     - Takes a single sound or a sound bank